denten-books/plain-text/main.md

-the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks) can displace the myth of the author.[@barthes_rustle_1989, 5; @varela_autopoiesis_1974; @nuttall_new_2007, 6-25][^ln2-barthes] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to recover the subject in motion.
+the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks) can displace the myth of the author.[@barthes_rustle_1989, 5; @varela_autopoiesis_1974; @nuttall_new_2007, 6-25] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to recover the subject in motion.
 This may seem strange at first: to recover the subject in the physical minutia of the literary system.
-But it is not, for the subject disappears at the moment of contact and it is precisely that compressed moment that needs to be unpacked with great precision.
+But it is not, for the subject disappears at the moment of contact and it is that compressed moment that needs to be unpacked with great precision.

-[^ln2-barthes]: How did I know that I would find this quote in Barthes, when I searched for "literature writes itself"?
-Because it follows logically from Barthes.

 [^ln12-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester,